Wilenty/InnoSetup-Scripts/README.md

 3b) if the Script needs files to compile, also please share all needed files along with the problematic Script
 ```

-InnoSetup extended versions (with added missing classes), which works from Windows XP to Windows 11 you can find on my website.
+InnoSetup extended versions (with added missing classes - Full-VCL), which works from Windows XP to Windows 11 you can find on my website.

 ## Solution: Preview InnoSetup On Task-Bar (ANSI/Unicode)